cemalsenel/cemalsenel/README.md

 # 💫 About Me:
-3 years experience in DevOps and Cloud, passionate about automating IT processes, enthusiastic designing and building effective Continuous Integration and Delivery (CI/CD) pipelines using containerization, orchestration, monitoring, infrastructure automation tools, configuration management tools, and cloud solutions.<br>
+Experienced in DevOps and Cloud, passionate about automating IT processes, enthusiastic designing and building effective Continuous Integration and Delivery (CI/CD) pipelines using containerization, orchestration, monitoring, infrastructure automation tools, configuration management tools, and cloud solutions.<br>

 ## 🌐 Socials: